Zeb-0/100-Days_of_Code/C_Programming/C-exercises/notes.md

 - today i am working on more c exercises to improve my understanding of the language
 # did the following:
 1. simple area & perimeter calculations.
+2. program that converts days into year, weeks and remaining days.